In the Words of Poets: A Journey through AHC’s Lyrical Archives

 The American Heritage Center has among its holdings a number of literary figures–authors, journalists, as well as poets.
-With April’s celebration of poetry and poets, we thought it fitting to share with you some of the lyrical offerings to be found among our collections.
+We’d like to share with you some of the lyrical offerings to be found among our collections.

 Harriet Kofalk papers, Box 3, Folder 1.
 American Heritage Center, University of Wyoming.